sharkwouter/jsoncpp-vita/README.md

 # jsoncpp vita

 Jsoncpp is a library for working with json in C++ which is very convenient to use.
 This is an attempt at bringing it to the Vita with a VITABUILD and an example.
-Currently it doesn't work, but I'm not sure why.

 ## Testing